mobizt/Firebase-ESP8266/README.md

 getJson, setJson, pushJson, updateNode and updateNodeSilent.

+## Known bugs

+From [known bugs](https://github.com/mobizt/Firebase-ESP8266/issues/74) for BearSSL stack in ESP8266 Arduino Core SDK version 2.6.1.

+If you're using this SDK version, please update the ESP8266 Arduino Core SDK to version 2.6.2 or newer.

 ## Basic Examples

 Don't be confused with other Firebase Arduino libraries, this library has different working functions, the following examples provide the basic usages.